musicophile/loan/README.md

-# To-Do-List
+# Loan Desktop App
 npm install to install all dependencies and

-yarn start will start the Electron app and the React app at the same time.
+yarn start will start the application.
 # loan-Desktop-app